Work Burnout: Recognising the Signs and Recovering

 Should I take time off work for burnout?

 For moderate to severe burnout, yes.
-Many professionals are reluctant to take leave, but attempting to work through severe burnout typically makes it worse.
+Many professionals are reluctant to take leave, but attempting to work through severe burnout typically makes it significantly worse.
 Consult a doctor about a medical certificate if needed.

 How can I track whether I'm burning out?